What Is an Education Degree?

 A career in elementary education involves teaching students in grades 1-8.
 With an education degree, individuals gain the knowledge and skills needed to create and edit lesson plans, manage classrooms, and enforce school rules and regulations.
 Elementary school teachers also observe and assess student performance, working alongside administrators and parents to provide effective instruction.

 In some instances, elementary-level teachers teach specific topics, like language arts, mathematics, and other general disciplines.
 They may also specialize in reading, science, or physical education.
-However, most elementary teachers work in a variety of topics.
+However, most elementary instructors teach a variety of topics.

 State and national requirements for teachers vary by location and grade level, but primary education licensure typically requires at least a bachelor’s-level education as well as subject matter certification.